Senior couple walking in the park for energy and health.

 Low-impact exercises for seniors are great for the joints, and the benefits are several:

-Walking is a fundamental activity that increases the heart's cardiovascular health, strengthens the bones, and lifts the mood.
+• Walking is a fundamental activity that increases the heart's cardiovascular health, strengthens the bones, and lifts the mood.
 Moreover, walking in nature, such as in a park, can help in your mental relaxation and reduce stress.
-Research has proven that walking for 30 minutes a day will help maintain energy and longevity.
+Research has shown that walking for 30 minutes a day can help maintain energy and promote longevity.

-Swimming: Swimming is an exercise that engages all the body muscles and does not put pressure on joints.
-It is ideal for arthritic or joint pains.
+• Swimming: Swimming is an exercise that engages all the body's muscles and does not put pressure on joints.
+It is ideal for individuals with arthritis or joint pain.
 They allow water to provide natural muscle tone and lessen joint stress on bones and ligaments.

-Yoga helps improve muscle flexibility and balance and positively changes the mind.
+• Yoga helps improve muscle flexibility and balance, and has a positive impact on the mind.
 Some positions actively help digest food and stimulate vessel circulation.
 A clear example is that yoga reduces cortisol, an adrenaline mainly associated with stress and weakness.

 Strength Training to Preserve Muscle Mass